-This was the perfect opportunity for the group to get those stunning backlit inflight shots that they all had wanted & as some of the guests had been practicing the day before & that morning they had the knowledge & practice to achieve some lovely photos.
+This was the perfect opportunity for the group to get those stunning backlit inflight shots that they all had wanted & as some of the guests had been practising the day before & that morning they had the knowledge & practice to achieve some lovely photos.

 I have to say that I thought it was rather lucky that this specific Puffin was coming to land after returning from fishing so as it flapped its wings on landing I got a lovely splash of water – this was my favourite shot from the evening session.

-Skomer to me is one of my all time favourite wildlife locations & to any one who is still thinking about whether they should visit next year I hope these images persuade you to pay this beautiful island, & the Puffins of Skomer, a visit!
+Skomer to me is one of my all-time favourite wildlife locations & to anyone who is still thinking about whether they should visit next year I hope these images persuade you to pay this beautiful island, & the Puffins of Skomer, a visit!

 WOULD YOU LIKE TO UNDERTAKE PHOTOGRAPHY OF THE PUFFINS OF SKOMER?

 For 2018, NaturesLens have already announced a return to undertake photography of the Puffins of Skomer – the trip has been scheduled to start on June 30th & ending on July 2nd, 2018.

 The Skomer Puffins Photography Holiday costs £499 each participant, this price excludes travel to Martins Haven itself – all food, accommodation & guidance/tuition during the 3 night stay on the island is included.

 To hold a place on the trip, we only require a 20% deposit from you, with the balance due 12 weeks prior to the trip taking place.